ruyisdk/support-matrix/Duo_S/NuttX/README.md

 ### Hardware Information

 - Milk-V Duo S (512M, SG2000)
-- A USB Power Adapter
-- A USB-A to C or USB C to C cable for powering the development board
+- A USB-A to C or USB C to C cable to power the development board
-- A microSD card
+- A microSD card for booting
-- A USB card reader
+- A USB card reader for microSD burning
-- A USB to UART Debugger (e.g., CP2102, FT2232, etc. Be aware that WCH CH340/341 series will cause garbled text output, DO NOT USE)
+- A USB to UART debugger (such as: CP2102, FT2232, etc., garbled characters will appear when using the CH340/341 series, which is an expected phenomenon)
-- Three DuPont wires
+- Three Dupont lines for uart interface
-- Ethernet access for TFTP Boot
+- Network cabling for optical fiber access (TFTP Boot cannot use USB network)

 ## Installation Steps